Stay Ahead of the Market: 20 Best Real Estate Blogs

 3. Tom Ferry

-• Who should read it: New and experienced agents stuck in a rut
+• Feature highlight icon showing a star inside a light blue circle.
+Who should read it: New and experienced agents stuck in a rut

-• Why I love it: America’s premier real estate coach brings unmatched enthusiasm to helping real estate agents break out of sales ruts, learn new agent skills and lead generation techniques, and stay inspired.
+• Favorites or wellness icon showing a heart inside a pink circle.
+Why I love it: America’s premier real estate coach brings unmatched enthusiasm to helping real estate agents break out of sales ruts, learn new agent skills and lead generation techniques, and stay inspired.

 Tom Ferry excels at delivering impactful content through videos, which are prominently featured on his real estate blog.
 If you don’t have time to watch long videos, you can get the same actionable advice in his writing.